duckduckgo/duckduckgo-autofill/docs/runtime.android.md

 `str.replace('// INJECT contentScope HERE', 'contentScope = {JSON_HERE}') + ';'`

-For example, the 3 variables should look like this:
+For example, the 3 variables should look like this (don't forget the semicolon at the end of each!)

 ```javascript
 // INJECT contentScope HERE